kevmhughes/uf1844-ironhack/README.md

-# UF1844: Desarrollo de Aplicaciones Web en el Entorno Servidor
+# UF1844: Development of Web Applications in the Server-Side Environment

 This fully responsive image gallery app, serving as the evaluated project for the UF1844 module, is part of the Ironhack Bootcamp and the encompassing IFCD0210 Professional Certificate.